fijal/jitpy/doc/index.rst

 While this is an interesting data point, this generally points out you should not write very tiny functions using those layers, but as soon as there is any work done, CPython is just very slow.
-For a comparison, running this example
-..
-XXX: which example?
-under PyPy gives 0.003s (30x speedup) and 0.11s (8.6x speedup), which means
-that if you have a high granularity of functions that can't be nicely separated, a wholesome solution like PyPy gives more benefits.
+For a comparison, running those benchmarks under PyPy gives, respectively, 0.003s (30x speedup) and 0.11s (8.6x speedup), which means that if you have a high granularity of functions that can't be nicely separated, a wholesome solution like PyPy gives more benefits.